tsprlng/useful-pgp-agent/README.md

 top of the libraries described above:

 - [openpgp-card-tools](https://crates.io/crates/openpgp-card-sequoia),
-  a CLI tool to inspect, manage and use OpenPGP cards, aimed at end users.
+  the `opgpcard` CLI tool to inspect, manage and use OpenPGP cards, aimed at end users.
 - [openpgp-card-tests](https://gitlab.com/openpgp-card/openpgp-card/-/tree/main/card-functionality),
-  a test-suite that runs OpenPGP card operations on smartcards.
+  a test-suite that runs OpenPGP card operations on Smart Cards.
 - [openpgp-card-examples](https://gitlab.com/openpgp-card/openpgp-card/-/tree/main/card-examples),
   small example applications that demonstrate how you can use these libraries in your own projects to access OpenPGP card functionality.